IshmaelRogers/CPP4Robotics/README.md

 NOTE: The results of these operations should be in the form of TRUE or FALSE (1 or 0)

 ![alt text][image2]

 Functions and Data Structures
 ---

+Functions can be looked at simple machines that takes in an input, (manipulates it in some way) and then outputs a predictable value.

+Function definitions follow a common structure:

+returnType FunctionName(input1, input2, ..., inputn)
+{

+code that does something to the input

+}

+Functions often simplify our code making it easier understand and even easier to compile.
+For example, if our goal is to build a program that finds the hypotenuse of right triangle, we could create a function that would handle the calculations for us whenever we "call" the function in main.

+Please see the EvenNumbers.cpp file in the repository for a detailed example of how this works.